 "RDDS" or "Registration Data Directory Service" means the collective of WHOIS and Web-based WHOIS services as defined in Specification 4 of the Registry Agreement.

-"Registered Name" means a domain name within the domain of the Registry TLD, whether consisting of two or more levels (e.g., first.state.bank), about which Registry Operator or an Affiliate engaged in providing Registry Services maintains data in a Registry Database, arranges for such maintenance, or derives revenue from such maintenance.
-A name in a Registry Database may be a Registered Name even though it does not appear in a TLD zone file (e.g., a registered but inactive name).
+"Registered Name" means a domain name within the domain of the Registry TLD, whether consisting of two or more levels (e.g., first.state.bank, premier.health.insurance), about which Registry Operator or an Affiliate engaged in providing Registry Services maintains data in a Registry Database, arranges for such maintenance, or derives revenue from such maintenance.
+A name in a Registry Database may be a Registered Name even though it does not appear in a Registry TLD zone file (e.g., a registered but inactive name).

 "Registered Name Holder" or "Registrant" means the holder of a Registered Name, which can be a person or entity owning or otherwise controlling a Registered Name by virtue of a registration agreement with an ICANN-accredited registrar.